The Comedy Man: Production

-Kenneth More wrote in his memoirs that he was not being offered any film scripts when he was sent this scrip by American producer Hal Chester.
-More later recalled, "I read the script and was profoundly struck by its relevance to my own life, and to the lives of so many actors I had known."

-More said he took the part "against the advice of my agent, my friends, everybody.
+Kenneth More wrote in his memoirs that he was not being offered any film scripts when he was sent this script by an American producer, Hal Chester.
+More later recalled: "I read the script and was profoundly struck by its relevance to my own life, and to the lives of so many actors I had known."
+More said that he took the part "against the advice of my agent, my friends, everybody.
 I even had to put money into the film.
 But it was worth it."

-He was married during filming and having an affair with Angela Douglas, who plays his girlfriend in the film he later left his wife to marry Douglas.
-More did not get along with Chester, who he felt cut important scenes from the film, but he enjoyed the role.
+More did not get along with Hal Chester, who he felt cut important scenes from the film, but he enjoyed playing the role.
+During filming More had an affair with Angela Douglas, who plays his girlfriend in the film.
+He later left his wife to marry Douglas.

 Filming took place in February and March 1963.
-More said "the public won't accept me as a stevedore or as a Liverpool truck driver, so I've been prevented until now from making a realistic subject although its something that I've been longing to do."
+More said that "the public won't accept me as a stevedore or as a Liverpool truck driver, so I've been prevented until now from making a realistic subject, although its something that I've been longing to do".

 Critical reception

+The Monthly Film Bulletin wrote: "Good intentions, alas, are not enough.
+The story of The Comedy Man, with its downbeat, anti-romantic view of show business, though it is not new, still has its possibilities.
+But neither the director nor the scriptwriter seem to have seen them.
+The mood totters uneasily from farce (leaking roofs, lavatory jokes, witless running gags) to tragedy (Jack's suicide, his widow's grief, the funeral).
+The dialogue could have been left over from a second-rate play of the Thirties, and an attempt has been made to add the contemporary touch by sprinkling it with "bastards" and adding two of those irrelevant naked-between-the-sheets scenes which are now standard X certificate fare.
+Nevertheless, the film has solid assets in the impeccable performances of Kenneth More, Alan Dobie and a talented supporting cast, who obviously believed they were making a serious film about the integrity of their profession.
+It is a sad commentary on their faith that the most convincing moments are the television commercials whose earnest fatuity is exactly right."